 CAPA will review the grant proposal and determine award amounts based on the information provided.
 CAPA will try to meet the financial needs of the student as they are outlined to whatever degree possible, but some awards may not completely match the amount listed by the student pending the number of grant proposals we receive.

 In instances where the grant funds will cover anticipated costs overseas, the grant fund will be managed by the onsite staff and distributed as needed/requested.
 If the proposed costs pertain to aspects of the program prior to departure, CAPA will make direct payments on the student’s behalf to the designated payee.

 In addition to CAPA Scholarships, there are many other national scholarship competitions you can apply for to receive extra funding.
 Many of these scholarships require you to apply a year in advance, so definitely do your homework ahead of time.
 Please visit each individual link below to learn more about eligibility, deadlines and how to apply:

 Critical Language Scholarship (for China)

-The grants and explorer funds for bloggers and vloggers are available to incoming students on a yearly basis and are subject to annual review.
+The grants and explorer funds for bloggers and vloggers are available to incoming students each term and are subject to annual review.